hdheath/flair-test-suite/docs/overview.md

 ---

-### By Workflow Mode
+### Design

-The FLAIR Test Suite is organized around **end-to-end test cases** and **stage-specific test cases**.

-#### 1. End-To-End Test Cases
-Run the complete FLAIR workflow from raw reads through QC (and optional differential analysis) with self-contained stage options at each step.
-After each stage of an end-to-end test case, a set of **QC Checkpoints** (sub-tests) validate the intermediate outputs.
+The FLAIR Test Suite is organized around **end-to-end test cases**, where each **test-case** is a complete FLAIR workflow from raw reads through FLAIR quantify with self-contained stage options at each step.
+After each stage of a test-case, a set of **QC Checkpoints** (sub-tests) validate the intermediate outputs to decide if the run should continue.

-#### 2. Stage Test Cases
-Run a specific stage of the FLAIR pipeline (e.g., align, correct, collapse, …), from a well-defined input state.
-Stage tests are categorized by the module they exercise.
-Grouping by stage allows testers to run a focused subset of tests.
-For instance, during development of an improved collapse algorithm, one can run just the Collapse Stage Tests to verify its behavior without running the full suite.

 ---

-### By Dataset Type
+### Dataset Type

-Test cases are also grouped by the nature of the dataset:
+Test cases are defined by the nature of the dataset:

 - **Simulated Data Tests**
   Use artificial datasets where the “true” isoforms are known in advance (e.g., simulated reads from a known transcript set, or spike-in controls).
 These help validate correctness without biological ambiguity.